Locations

 Location & Permits

 The HMF/TF is located at Mile 169.3 Sterling Highway, 3.5 miles northwest of downtown Homer in Sec.
 15, T6S, R14W, S.M., AK.
-The Monofill is required by ADEC regulations to have multiple permits: Inert Waste Permit SWZA011-23 (expires in September 2023); AK Pollution, Discharge & Elimination Permit AKR06AA70 (expires in March 2025).
+The Monofill is required by ADEC regulations to have two (2) permits - Inert Waste and AK Pollution, Discharge & Elimination.
 No ADEC permit is required to operate the Transfer Facility portion.

 Background

 The site was established by the KPB in 1979 as a landfill and converted to a baling facility in 1983.
-Site specific studies in the 1990’s identified several long term alternatives for waste management in the Homer area.
-The KPB determined that landfill closure, construction of a transfer facility, and transfer of MSW to the Central Peninsula Landfill (CPL) for burial with daily operations contracted out was the best long term plan for waste management from this area.
+Site specific studies in the 1990’s identified several long-term alternatives for waste management in the Homer area.
+The KPB determined that landfill closure, construction of a transfer facility, and transfer of MSW to the CPL for burial with daily operations contracted out was the best long-term plan for waste management from this area.
 Groundwater quality concerns identified in 2010, necessitated by the ADEC permit, confirmed the KPB’s decision.
 The baling facility was closed in August 2013 and the HMF/TF began operating.

 The site sits on roughly 90 acres of KPB owned land, 45 of which are associated with the closed landfill, HMF/TF and buffer property.
 It serves a population of approximately 10,000 residents of the southern Peninsula from Anchor Point to all communities along Kachemak Bay.